augustryder/Chaotic-Pendulum/README.md

 $$\frac{\partial L}{\partial q} - \frac{d}{dt} \left(\frac{\partial L}{\partial \dot{q}}\right) = 0$$

-After applying the Euler-Lagrange equation we do some simplifying (that you can see on the website) to arrive at our equations of motion.
+After applying the Euler-Lagrange equation we do some simplifying (check out the website) to arrive at our equations of motion.
 The equations of motion are a set of coupled non-linear ODEs and have NO analytical solution :crying_cat_face:.
 Thus, they must be solved via numerical methods.
 In my simulation I use fourth-order Runge-Kutta (RK4) integration.